GeekTrainer/help-desk-bot-lab/CSharp/exercise7-HandOffToHuman.md

 If you want to continue working on your own you can try with these tasks:

 * Add authentication for `AgentLoginScorable`.
-You would need to add [Sign-inCard](https://docs.botframework.com/en-us/csharp/builder/sdkreference/dc/d03/class_microsoft_1_1_bot_1_1_connector_1_1_signin_card.html) to invoke your user's authentication process.
+You would need to add a  [Sign-inCard](https://docs.botframework.com/en-us/csharp/builder/sdkreference/dc/d03/class_microsoft_1_1_bot_1_1_connector_1_1_signin_card.html) to start your user's authentication process.
 * Modify the [`Provider.cs`](../assets/exercise7-HandOffToHuman/Provider.cs) to add conversation data persistence.
 As it is now, the active conversations are stored in-memory and it's difficult to scale the bot.
 * You could implement a new state in the router for watching the conversation.
 In this case, the user and bot messages are sent to the human agent for him to monitor.
 * When the bot is waiting for a human, it will automatically answer all incoming user messages with a default response.
-You could have the bot remove the conversation from the 'waiting' state if the user sent certain messages such as _"never mind"_ or _"cancel"_.
+You could have the bot remove the conversation from the "waiting" state if the user sent certain messages such as _"never mind"_ or _"cancel"_.
 * Another alternative for hand-off would be to add a button in the help dialog that hands-off the conversation to a human.